justinas-b/iac-workshop/topic-3/README.md

 </br>

 **7.** Copy and paste application load balancer dns URL **alb_dns_name** from the outputs section to your browser and you should see WordPress welcome page with the **"owner"** value reference at the top similar as in the below screenshot.

 ![WordPressHomepage](https://github.com/AmazingStuffPro/iac-workshop/blob/master/_docs/wp_homepage.png?raw=true)

+This concludes our workshop, congratulations for making this far!
+Be aware that we've covered only the terraform basics and IaC with terraform is capable of much more than that.